-The frost date for your area is different than mine so you’ll want to go to the Farmer’s Almanac and enter your zip code to find your last frost date.
+The frost date for your area is different from mine so you’ll want to go to the Farmer’s Almanac and enter your zip code to find your last frost date.

-Once you know your planting zone and your last frost date before Spring, you can start your seeds 6-8 weeks before that date.
+Once you know your planting zone and your last frost date before Spring, you can start your seeds 6-8 weeks before your last frost date.

 If starting seedlings for fall, make sure to allow enough growing time (see maturity time on seed package) before the first frost.

 When Should I Plant Seeds for My Spring Garden?

 Typically, people start seeds indoors 6-8 weeks before their last frost date.
 However, you can start and grow seeds indoors all year long to be honest.

 I’ve grown many things inside all year, it’s always fun to have something growing.